jmithani110/VeraDemoDotNet/README.md

 Check the results.json into source code and reference it in the command to break build on new findings.

-Add - bf results.json to string.

-Remove the || true at the end of the string if you would like the build process to break on new flaws.
+To break on New flaws found from previous scan, add "- bf results.json" to string and remove the || true at the end of the string so the step will break the build process on new flaws.

 Find further options here:https://help.veracode.com/r/r_pipeline_scan_commands